 Protozoans Cystoisospora Cystoisosporiasis Cystoisosporiasis is infection with the protozoan Cystoisospora (Isospora) belli.
 Symptoms include watery diarrhea with gastrointestinal and systemic symptoms.
-Diagnosis is by detection of characteristic... read more and Cyclospora Cyclosporiasis Cyclosporiasis is infection with the protozoan Cyclospora cayetanensis.
+Diagnosis is by detection... read more and Cyclospora Cyclosporiasis Cyclosporiasis is infection with the protozoan Cyclospora cayetanensis.
 Symptoms include watery diarrhea with gastrointestinal and systemic symptoms.
 Diagnosis is by detection of characteristic... read more species

 The combination is inactive against

 Enterococci Enterococcal Infections Enterococci are gram-positive, facultative anaerobic organisms.
-Enterococcus faecalis and E. faecium cause a variety of infections, including endocarditis, urinary tract infections, prostatitis... read more , many Enterobacteriaceae, and Streptococcus pneumoniae strains are resistant.
+Enterococcus faecalis and E. faecium cause a variety of infections, including endocarditis, urinary tract infections... read more , many Enterobacteriaceae, and Streptococcus pneumoniae strains are resistant.
 TMP/SMX is not clinically effective for group A streptococcal pharyngitis.